GetStream/stream-cli/README.md

 Stream's Command Line Interface (CLI) makes it easy to create and manage your [Stream](https://getstream.io) apps directly from the terminal.
 Currently, only Chat is supported; however, the ability to manage Feeds will be coming soon.

 # 📚 Documentation
-You can find the generated documentation in the [docs](./docs/) folder.
-It's also deployed to [GitHub Pages](https://getstream.github.io/stream-cli/).
+The full documentation is deployed to [GitHub Pages](https://getstream.github.io/stream-cli/).

 # 🗒 Issues